alex14fr/mini_totp_client/README.md

 (c) 2021 Alexandre Janon <alex14fr at gmail dot com>

-A small TOTP SHA1 client written in C, depending only on libcrypto (OpenSSL)
+A small TOTP SHA1 client written in C99, depending only on libcrypto (OpenSSL)

 Compile with: